-Key indicator 3: Increased confidence, , knowledge and skills of all staff in t eaching PE and s port Percentage of total allocation: 31% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: quality PE lesson Staff to use REAL PE Jasmine Learning Platform and follow the skills and ethos planned out by Creative development. £695 REAL PE annual membership Staff to continue to embed the principles of the cogs and FUN skills provided in the planning. £1,100 REAL PE whole school programme including training and resources Staff to ensure PE lessons are on timetable and children are receiving 60 mins per day of physical activity.
-0 Creative development to provide leadership tools and guidance to support efficient delivery and £495 REAL PE subject Staff to use knowledge of games and be more creative to encourage children to make up disperse knowledge to the other staff members using the platform. leader training new games to play at lunchtimes.
+Key indicator 3: Increased confidence, , knowledge and skills of all staff in t eaching PE and sp port Percentage of total allocation: 27% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?: Sustainability and suggested next steps: quality PE lesson Learning Platform and follow the £695 REAL PE annual membership Staff and children have an improved attitude to the SEMH part of Physical exercise as well as the physical skills being taught.
+Staff to continue to embed the principles of the cogs and FUN skills provided in the planning. sessions planned and delivered by REAL PE on 20.09.22 and 02.11.22 £1,100 REAL PE whole school programme including training and resources improve through use of the platform and assessment wheels Staff to ensure PE lessons are on timetable and children are receiving 60 mins per day of physical activity.
+0 Creative development to provide leadership tools and guidance to support efficient delivery and Staff will feel more confident using the platform and delivering the REAL PE platform and ethos Staff to use knowledge of games and be more creative to encourage children to make up school. disperse knowledge to the other leader training around developing the physical new games to play at staff members using the platform. skills holistically. lunchtimes.
 Staff will begin to feel empowered to give more control to the learner to make decisions and lead the lesson adding in their own challenge or simplifying a move according to their own ability.
 PE Lead will have the confidence and skills to support staff as To have a more organised and efficient PE Storage to support staff in delivering high quality PE lessons both outside and inside. space for an organised and high £960 impacting on the organisation and resulting in a better and more fluid quality PE lesson.
-ALL staff to return equipment tidy in the PE storage PE leads and support staff to label the equipment during summer term. support from the Sports Coach and PE Lead to deliver highly effective PE lessons using the REAL PE platform. £2,887.50 Staff feel confident and supported to effectively deliver the new REAL PE platform following support and guidance from experts. staff joining the team in Key indicator 4: Broader experience o l f a range of sports and activities offe l ered to all pupils 1 Percentage of total allocation: 5%
+ALL staff to return equipment tidy in the PE storage PE leads and support staff to label the equipment during summer term.
+For staff to receive modelling and support from the Sports Coach and PE Lead to deliver highly effective PE lessons using the REAL PE platform.
+PE Lead and Sports Coach to deliver high quality PE lessons for staff to observe then practice for one term per class as intense support. £2,887.50 Staff feel confident and supported to effectively deliver the new REAL PE platform following support and guidance from experts. staff joining the team in